instructlab/community/QUICK_START_GUIDE.md

 - **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
 We anticipate support for more operating systems in the future.
 - C++ compiler
-- Python 3.9+
+- Python 3.10 or 3.11
 - Approximately 60GB disk space (entire process)

 ## ✅ Getting started

 ### 🧰 Installing `ilab`

-1. If you are on Fedora Linux, install C++, Python 3.9+, and other necessary tools by running the following command:
+1. If you are on Fedora Linux, install C++, Python 3.10 or 3.11, and other necessary tools by running the following command:

    ```bash
    sudo dnf install g++ gcc make pip python3 python3-devel python3-GitPython